 Cytomegalovirus—caused by the herpes virusRubella—German measlesHIVSyphillisHerpes simplexPreeclampsia and low birth weight may sometimes lead to intellectual disability.
-These conditions may be associated with bleeding in or around the brain.
-However, other birth conditions or physical stress in the newborn stage may injure an infant's brain.
+However, other birth complications and conditions or physical stress in the newborn stage may injure an infant's brain.

 The American Association on Intellectual and Developmental Disabilities (AAIDD) has a process for diagnosing and classifying a person with intellectual disability.
 This process involves assessing the person's IQ and adaptive skills.
 Adaptive skills fall into three categories:

 Conceptual skills—For example, can the person read and write?
-Does he understand concepts like time and money?Social skills—Does the person follow rules?
-Does he have interpersonal skills?
-Can he solve social problems?Practical skills—Can the person take care of his daily needs?
-Can he work, use money, and keep himself safe?
+Does he or she understand concepts like time and money?Social skills—Does the person follow rules?
+Does he or she have interpersonal skills?
+Can he or she solve social problems?Practical skills—Can the person take care of his daily needs?
+Can he or she work, use money, and stay safe?

 The best assistance for people with intellectual disability begins with diagnosis and help early in life.
 Treatment includes: